 Responsive, but quirky user interface

-The interface itself is quite responsive.
-I could open up multiple apps at a time, and most of them launch instantly with almost no lag.
+The interface itself is pretty responsive.
+I could open up multiple apps simultaneously, and most of them launch instantly with almost no lag.

 What’s more, the Start button only shows/hide running apps — all of them — and doesn’t do anything else.
 You can’t rearrange or group the icons on the desktop, either.
 If you have a lot of installed apps and a low-resolution screen, you won’t be able to see all the apps.

-So, despite the fact it’s the 4.0 revision, TOS at times feels like it’s an alpha version of a real NAS operating system.
+So, despite the fact it’s the 4.0 revision, TOS sometimes feels like it’s an alpha version of a real NAS operating system.

 TerraMaster F2-210: Detail photos

 TerraMaster F2-210: A good variety of (mostly) lackluster apps

 The F2-210 comes with about thirty apps, which is plenty though not as impressive as the more than a hundred apps of the DS218+.
 And out of those apps, there are just a few popular ones for home users.
 I tried them out briefly, and all of them work as intended but all lack depth.

 Take Transmission, for example; it’s an app for download, similar to the Download Station of Synology.
 You can’t search for what you need to download with this app.
 Instead, you have to get the download link or source and enter it into the app itself, making it a pain to use.
 The server’s Multimedia Server app doesn’t include a mobile app, and some of my network streamers didn’t detect it.

 The apps that worked well in my tests are Snapshot and Backup.
 The former creates shadow copies of shared folders to keep the content safe from accidental data changes.
 The latter allows for different types of data backups.
 (By the way, the server supports RSync backup, enabling it to work with NAS servers from other vendors, including Synology.)
 But, still, both of these apps are not as refined as their Synology counterparts.